German politicians fear hefty U.S. fine could hit VW jobs

 Michael Fuchs, deputy parliamentary leader for Merkel's conservatives, said the hard line taken by U.S. authorities could bolster U.S. automakers at the expense of German rivals.

-But Kerstin Andreae, deputy head of the opposition Green Party in parliament, which has criticized the coalition government's handling of the scandal, said the U.S. government's actions were to be expected.
+But Kerstin Andreae, deputy head of the opposition Green Party in parliament, which has criticised the coalition government's handling of the scandal, said the U.S. government's actions were to be expected.

 "It's in nobody's interests that VW is crushed by this - but there can't be a legal vacuum for companies, even if they are firms which are of great significance to the economy like VW," she told Reuters, adding she also feared an impact on jobs.